 Most new graduates are employed by consultants (who design and manage), contractors (who build and maintain) or central, regional and local government (who develop and manage the infrastructure of countries, cities and communities).

-Many civil engineers become experts in a specialised area of civil engineering such as structural, water, geotechnical, transportation or environmental fields.
+Many civil engineers become experts in a specialised area of civil engineering such as structural, water, geotechnical, transportation, fire or environmental fields.

 Some UC civil engineering graduates go on to run their own companies, enter into partnerships, or become researchers for government agencies or business.